STEllAR-GROUP/hpx/docs/sphinx/manual/building_hpx.rst

        -DHWLOC_ROOT=$HWLOC_ROOT                      \
        /path/to/hpx

-For more detailed information about using |cmake| please refer to its documentation and to the section :ref:`building_hpx`.
+For more detailed information about using |cmake|, please refer to its documentation and to the section :ref:`building_hpx`.
 Please pay special attention to the section about :option:`HPX_WITH_MALLOC:STRING` as this is crucial for getting decent performance on the Xeon Phi.